BMUHAMMDI/nd00333-capstone/starter_file/README.md

 ![Picture1](https://user-images.githubusercontent.com/52258731/104819266-72f76f80-583d-11eb-9a92-d0be147fc97f.png)

 Parameters:
-   AUC_macro - 91.37%
+   - AUC_macro - 91.37%
-   AUC_micro - 93.46%
+   - AUC_micro - 93.46%
-   AUC_weighted - 91.37%
+   - AUC_weighted - 91.37%

-The accuarcy could have been improve by increasing theexperiment_timeout_minutes parameter as will run the automl for longer which may increase its accuracy.
-Also, it could be improve by dropping one or two features that might not be as helpful.
+The accuarcy could be improved by increasing theexperiment_timeout_minutes parameter as will run the automl for longer which may increase its accuracy.
+Also, it could be improved by dropping one or two features that might not be as helpful.

 Following are screenshots of the RunDetails widget as well as a screenshot of the best model trained with it's parameters: